open-telemetry/oteps/text/0148-sampling-probability.md

 An adjusted count of zero indicates an event that was recorded, where according to the sampling design its inclusion probability is zero.

-Recording events with zero adjusted count are a useful way to record auxiliary information while sampling, events that are considered interesting but which are accounted for by the adjusted count of other events in the same stream.
+Recording events with zero adjusted count is considered a useful way to record auxiliary information while sampling, for example, to encode events that are considered interesting but which are accounted for by the adjusted count of other events in the same stream.

 ### Sampling with attributes